Higher and foundation tier

 the most energy.

-- if they gain/lose enough energy can change from one state to another.
+they can change from one state to another.

 - are assumed as being solid spheres with no forces between them.